 Eligibility Boundary for Airport-Provided Residential Drinking Water Filters

 On June 29, 2021, the Jackson Hole Airport Board voted to offer whole-house filtration systems for installation on domestic water wells which, based on available testing data from domestic water wells, are estimated to test at or above a 10 ppt threshold for combined PFOA and PFOS.
 An “allowance for variability” concept was authorized for use in developing both the Eligibility Contour and the Eligibility Boundary (“EB”).
 This will account for possible seasonal testing, and other factors contributing to variability over time.
 Based on the EPA’s update to drinking water health advisories in June of 2022, the Eligibility Area was expanded.

 Residents whose parcels fall within the EB will be eligible to receive, at no cost to them, a whole-house domestic water filtration system that is certified to remove PFOS and PFOA.
 If any portion of a parcel is located within the EB, any domestic water well on the parcel will be eligible for a filter.
 Water filters will be provided for domestic water wells only.
 It is the property owner’s responsibility to request installation of a filter system.
 If a single residence requires more than one filter due to its size, additional system(s) will be provided and installed.

-The Board also determined to provide, at its expense, one year of replacement filters for each system installed.
+The Board also determined to provide, at its expense, two years of replacement filters for each system installed.
 The original and replacement filters will together maintain the systems for a period of two years after initial installation.
 As this anniversary approaches, the Board will review the available groundwater data to determine if additional filters will be provided at Board expense.

 If a new residence is constructed on an eligible parcel, it may receive a filter system.
 The owners of new residences must submit a copy of their Teton County building permit, and coordinate the timing of installation with their construction,